-- Discuss the audited annual financial statements and auditors' report thereon and annual management's discussion and analysis in detail with the Corporation's senior officers and external auditors. - Review and confirm the scheduled filing of the annual certifications by the Corporation's CEO and CFO of the annual financial statements. - Review the financial information contained in the annual results news release and annual report to shareholders. - Review the financial information and the disclosure of Audit Committee information contained in the AIF. - Review a summary provided by the Corporation's senior officers of the status of any material pending or threatened litigation, claims and assessments. - Review the Terms of Reference for the Audit Committee. - Review and assess the adequacy of the procedures for the review of the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements. - Review and assess the adequacy of the procedures for (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, and (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - Discuss in private with the external auditors matters affecting the conduct of their audit and other corporate matters. - Discuss in private with the Corporation's senior officers the level and timeliness of service provided by the auditors and whether they recommend the reappointment of the auditors. - Provide the Board a recommendation as to whether the annual financial statements and management's discussion and analysis, the financial information contained in the annual results news release and annual report to shareholders, and the financial information and disclosure of Audit Committee information contained in the AIF should be approved. - Recommend to the Board each year the retention or replacement of the external auditors and their compensation.
+- Discuss the audited annual financial statements and auditors' report thereon and annual management's discussion and analysis in detail with the Corporation's senior officers and external auditors. - Review and discuss critical accounting estimates and underlying assumptions with the Corporation's senior officers and external auditors. - Review and confirm the scheduled filing of the annual certifications by the Corporation's CEO and CFO of the annual financial statements. - Review the financial information contained in the annual results news release. - Review the financial information and the disclosure of Committee information contained in the AIF. - Review a summary provided by the Corporation's senior officers of the status of any material pending or threatened litigation, claims and assessments. - Review the Terms of Reference for the Committee. - Review and assess the adequacy of the procedures for the review of the Corporation's public disclosure of financial information extracted or derived from the Corporation's financial statements. - Review and assess the adequacy of the procedures for (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, and (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - Discuss in private with the external auditors matters affecting the conduct of their audit and other corporate matters. - Discuss in private with the Corporation's Controller the internal controls over financial reporting. - Discuss in private with the Corporation's senior officers the level and timeliness of service provided by the auditors and whether they recommend the reappointment of the auditors. - Provide the Board a recommendation as to whether the annual financial statements and management's discussion and analysis, the financial information contained in the annual results news release, and the financial information and disclosure of Committee information contained in the AIF should be approved.

+• Recommend to the Board each year the retention or replacement of the external auditors and their compensation.